 People who prefer hydroponic fodder (sprouted grain) say that it carries nutritional benefits not available in un-sprouted grains, harvested hay, and even fresh pasture grass.

 Jerry Brunetti of Agri-Dynamics has been one of those proponents, noting that sprouting removes much of the grain starch that can lead to overly acidic conditions in the rumen.
 Brunetti also points to research indicating that sprouted barley has higher levels of many vitamins, minerals, and sugars and that these are in highly digestible forms within the sprouted feed.

 Another proponent of hydroponic fodder, NY organic dairy farmer John Stoltzfus, noted that butterfat levels in milk have risen with the sprouts, and declined when he stopped feeding them.
-He also claimed significant increase in milk production, and is excited about a planned expansion of his sprouting room.
+He also claimed a significant increase in milk production and is excited about a planned expansion of his sprouting room.

 (Although products such as barley seed technically are grain, when sprouted grains are fed to cattle, they qualify as “Grassfed Beef” by the American Grassfed Association.)

-* A typical Hydroponic environment must be maintained (moderate temperatures and humidity); however, hydroponic solution is NOT necessary, only clean water
+- A typical Hydroponic environment must be maintained (moderate temperatures and humidity); however, the hydroponic solution is NOT necessary, only clean water

 For a scientific take on the use of hydroponic fodder for livestock food, you may want to peruse these scientific studies: